-Life aims to support and empower families in chronic crisis to develop their capabilities and build the lives they want to lead.
+Life empowers families in chronic crisis to build the lives they want to lead.

 The Life Programme represents a unique approach to working with families in chronic crisis.
 Often positioned as groundbreaking, in reality it is a common sense new application of resources, within systems that don’t always work that way.